Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation

-The discretisations \cref{n-s_disc,n-s-vel_disc_u,n-s-vel_disc_v,n-s-x_disc,n-s-y_disc} use standard nine or five point finite difference stencils on the uniform grid $\{(x_i,y_j)\}_{i=0,j=0}^{N,M}$.
-If $(x_i,y_j)$ is interior and its neighbor $(x_s,y_t)$ is exterior, it is necessary to approximate the boundary between grid points.
+Here we consider the treatment of boundary conditions for solving \cref{stokes_disc,stream-vel_u_disc,stream-vel_v_disc} on the grid $\{(x_i,y_j)\}_{i=0,j=0}^{N,M}$ in cases where the boundary, particularly $h(x)$, is non-rectilinear.
+For non-rectilinear domains, the nine or five point stencil at an interior grid point $(x_i,y_j)$ may include a grid point $(x_s,y_t)$ which is exterior to the domain; in this case it is necessary to approximate the stream and velocity boundary conditions in relation to $(x_i,y_j)$.
 The approximation is dependent on the geometry at $(x_i,y_j)$, hence the same procedure applies for all of $u$, $v$, and $\psi$.
-This approximation assumes the boundary is linear between adjacent grid points.
+This approximation assumes the boundary is linear between $(x_i,y_j)$ and $(x_s,y_t)$.

-Suppose an interior grid point $(x_i,y_j)$ references an exterior grid point $(x_s,y_t)$.
-We wish to determine the non-grid-aligned point $(x_p,y_q)$ where the boundary crosses the stencil axis from $(x_i,y_j)$ to $(x_s,y_t)$.
-Assume $(i_0,j_0)$ maps to $(x_0,\min y_h(x))$ in the lower left corner of the domain.
-We assume the upper surface $y_H$ is constant; hence if $(x_i,y_j)$ is interior, then the neighbor $(x_i,y_{j+1})$ is interior or on the boundary.
-For the remaining cases, consider which axis of the finite difference stencil is crossed by the boundary $y_h(x)$; this axis exactly connects $(x_i,y_j)$ interior to $(x_s,y_t)$ exterior.
+Suppose the stencil centered at an interior grid point $(x_i,y_j)$ includes an exterior grid point $(x_s,y_t)$.
+We first determine the non-grid-aligned point $(x_p,y_q)$ where the boundary crosses the stencil axis from $(x_i,y_j)$ to $(x_s,y_t)$.
+Since the lower surface is constant, if $(x_i,y_j)$ is interior, then the neighbor $(x_i,y_{j-1})$ is also interior or on the boundary.
+For the remaining seven cases, the non-grid-aligned point is given by,